Caps of the Soviet Army

 To add even more potential confusion, this same cap was worn by all officers colonel and below during the period 1969-1975 until they were finally authorized to wear gold cords with their service uniform.

-Although I only show this cap in red, Warrant Officers also existed within the Armor/Artillery/Special Troops - which had black velvet bands, and within other services using magenta.
+Although I only show this cap in red, Warrant Officers of course also existed within the Tank/Artillery/Special Troops - which used black velvet bands, and within other services using magenta bands.

 Besides the black strap (either oilcloth or plastic), the Warrant Officer's cap was exactly like that worn by other officers.